pages-themes/minimal/pages/projects/il2.md

 An adverse outcome pathway (AOP), or an immune-related adverse outcome pathway (irAOP), is a concept that is used to visualise and study adverse effects of treatments.
 An irAOP includes a molecular initiating event (MIE), key events (KEs), key event relationships (KERs) and an adverse outcome (AO).
 KEs are defined by connecting physiological events to test systems and measurable clinical parameters.

-In this project, we use a pre-developed irAOP of skin rash, hepatotoxicity and vascular leakage induced by recombinant IL-2 to build a detailed description of adverse outcome mechanisms.
-We combine the AOP approach with the disease map approach and focusing on relevant cytokines, receptors and cell types, as well as on connections between them.
+In this project, we use irAOPs developed by the [imSAVAR](https://imsavar.eu/) experts for skin rash, hepatotoxicity and vascular leakage induced by recombinant IL-2.
+On the basis of these irAOPs we build detailed descriptions of adverse outcome mechanisms.
+For that we combine the AOP approach with the disease map approach and focusing on relevant cytokines, receptors and cell types, as well as on connections between them.

 ### Funding